Deploy MySQL in 5 minutes

 password: hackme

-Deploy the MySQL YAMLβ
+Deploy the MySQL yamlβ

-# Apply the YAML
+# Apply the yaml

 kubectl apply -f mysql.yaml

-# Check status (may take 1-2 minutes)
+Check the status of your MySQL cluster (may take 1-2 minutes):

-β ~ kubectl get mysql
+kubectl get mysql

 NAME READY AGE VERSION